sourcecred/docs/culture/review_culture.md

 ### Maintainer

-The maintainers are responsible for the health and maintenance of the project, and have final say in the review process.
-Maintainers can block changes they think are harmful, or approve a change over others' objections.
-Someone can be a maintainer within a specific domain: for example, acting as maintainer for a particular repository, or even maintaining a particular guide.
-Since maintainers have special powers, they also have a special responsibility to act thoughtfully and fairly.
-New maintainers are chosen by the existing maintainers.
-In general, people who have a long track record of acting as contributors and reviewers may be good candidates for becoming maintainers.
+Maintainers are responsible for the health and maintenance of a portion of the project.
+They are the stewards of the review process, and have the privileges needed to move forward or block a change.
+Not everyone can be a maintainer; it requires deep knowledge of the project, high trust from the community, experience as both a contributor and reviewer, and substantial commitment.
+Since we invest maintainers with special privileges and trust, we have high expectations of them.
+Those acting as maintainers must be respectful, considerate, and judicious in the way they exercise their powers.

 ## Lifecycle of a Review